Best Management Practices

 WATERS OF THE UNITED STATES (WOTUS)

 The Clean Water Act (CWA) regulates pollution discharges to Waters of the United States (WOTUS).
-In 2015, EPA and the U.S. Army Corps of Engineers proposed a rule that significantly expanded what constitutes a WOTUS.
+In 2015, EPA and the U.S. Army Corps of Engineers proposed the Clean Water Rule that significantly expanded what constitutes a WOTUS.
 The proposed rule redefined the scope of federal power by expanding the list of water features subject to regulation under the CWA, adding costly new administrative burdens for states and landowners.
 TFA, along with numerous other organizations, opposed this rule and provided written comments to EPA.
-The Sixth Circuit Court of Appeals stayed this new rule nationwide in October 2015.
+Since 2015, this rule has been litigated, stayed, rescinded, and amended.

 Eminent Domain